-IMPORTANT: Please take this form with you to your appointment to have you cialist Clearance form signed, as your doctor will need to review , , Participant's Signa ature Date
+IMPORTANT: Please take this form with you to your appointment to have your Health Clearance form and when necessary the Specialist Clearance form signed, as your doctor will need to review it.

+Participant's Signature

 By signing above, I certify that I have read and fully understand the above provisions and agree to abide by them.
 I further certify that all responses made on this Medical History form are true and accurate.
 I agree that if there are any changes in my health status, I will contact The Office of Education Abroad immediately.
 I further understand that if I misrepresented or failed to provide the information requested on this form then I may be dismissed from the program.
 In such an event, I would be subject to the Education Abroad Cancellation Policy.